Hadamard Langevin dynamics for sampling the l1-prior: Conclusion and outlook

+We proposed a new approach for sampling distributions with the Laplace prior via a Hadamard parameterization.
+Our resulting Hadamard--Langevin Dynamics can be seen as an implicit form of Riemannian Langevin.
+The analysis in this work covered well-posedness of the continuous-time dynamics, strong convergence of the discretized dynamics, as well as geometric ergodicity results in both continuous and discrete time.
+These results provide a theoretical foundation for developing sampling schemes based on overparameterized Langevin dynamics.
+In the following, we detail the main remaining missing piece in our analysis of the Hadamard parametrization, and the challenges in extending this to other regularizers.

+\textbf{Theoretical limitations.} On a theoretical level, for our numerical scheme, we established a strong convergence result (i.e., convergence as stepsize diminishes over a fixed time interval), and convergence of the invariant distribution $\pi_\tstep$ for the discretized process.
+However, we are not able to establish quantitative rates of convergence.
+As mentioned in \cite[Section 3]{Lelievre2016-hx}, such convergence rates are typically obtained by understanding the Taylor expansion of the semigroup operator $P_{\deltat}\phi = \EE[\phi(x_{t_{k+1}})\mid x_{t_k} = \cdot]$.
+The difficulty of a theoretical proof is that these Taylor expansions would include singular $1/u$ terms and this lack of differentiability prevent the direct use of results such as \cite[Theorem 3.3]{Lelievre2016-hx}.
+One important direction of future work is to quantify the bias of $\pi_{\deltat}$ and to provide quantitative strong convergence rates.

+\textit{One-dimensional experiment.} In the absence of a theoretical characterization, we provide some numerical evidence on a simple one-dimensional problem in Figure \ref{fig:rate} below that this bias is $\mathcal{O}(\deltat)$.

-To estimate the impact of $\Delta t$ for the stationary distribution, for different stepsizes, we run Hadamard Langevin for $T=800$ before recording $10^6$ samples.
+We consider the case where $d=1$, and choose $A=1$, $y=3$, and $\lambda = 2.7$.
+We let $G(x) = \|x-y\|^2/2$.
+We carry out two experiments with $\phi(x) = x^2$.
+To estimate the impact of $\Delta t$ for the stationary distribution, for different stepsizes, we run our Hadamard--Langevin (HLD) algorithm for $T=800$ before recording $10^6$ samples.
 Figure \ref{fig:rate}(a) shows the error between the mean of $\phi(u\odot v)$ evaluated via these samples compared with the integral of the true density $\rho$ (i.e., \eqref{target}) against $\phi$ (we compute this numerically using scipy.integrate).
-This procedure is also repeated for Proximal Langevin.
-In general, we observe $\Oo(\deltat)$ for Proximal Langevin and just slightly slower than $\Oo(\deltat)$ for Hadamard.
-Although error is typically lower for moderate stepsizes.
+This procedure is also repeated for MYULA, where the Moreau-envelope regularization choice are taken to be $\gamma=1/(KL)$ for some $K\geq 1$ and $\deltat = \gamma/(5(\gamma L +1))$, where $L= \norm{A}^2$ is the Lipschitz constant of the gradient of $G$.
+This is consistent with the parameter choices recommended in \cite{durmus2018efficient}.
+We observe $\Oo(\deltat)$ errors for MYULA, and just slightly slower than $\Oo(\deltat)$ for HLD, although the error is typically lower for moderate stepsizes.